machinelearningcovid19/machinelearningcovid19.github.io/index.md

 <br />
 <br />

-*This paper accepted as Oral Presentation in NeurIPS workshop.
+*This paper accepted as Oral Presentation in IJCAI and NeurIPS workshop.